 It is only you who is horribly confused.
 Needless to emphasize that the relationship between stocks, flows and national accounting has been consistently defined.
 See Figure 1 in (2011) for the stock of products and the stock of money.

 The semantic problems exist only in some economists’ goldfish brains.
-The variables total wage income and monetary profit are measurable with the accuracy of two decimal places.
+The variables total wage income and monetary profit are measurable with the precision of two decimal places.
 The big problem in economics is not semantics but scientific incompetence, see ‘Feeble minds, shaky assumptions, and the inevitable failure of economics’.

 Kakarot-Handtke, E. (2011).
 Primary and Secondary Markets.
 SSRN Working Paper Series, 1917012: 1–26.
 URL